Grizzly (film): Production

 The original artwork for the Grizzly film poster was created by popular comic book artist Neal Adams.

+The film featured the role of the female park ranger played by Victoria Lynn Johnson, who would go onto becoming the August 1976 Penthouse magazine Pet of the Month and the 1977 Pet of the Year, appearing in Smokey and the Bandit, as well as Angie Dickinson's nude body double in Brian De Palma's 1980 thriller, Dressed to Kill.

 A movie tie-in novelization by Will Collins (a pseudonym of Edwin Corley) was published in 1976 by Pyramid Books and accompanied the film's release.

 Reception

 Critical reception for Grizzly in 1976 was extremely negative, with most critics criticizing the film for being too similar to Steven Spielberg's thriller Jaws.
 Vincent Canby, from the New York Times, criticized the film's poor plotting, cinematography and editing.
 He wrote, "Grizzly, which opened yesterday at the Rivoli and other theaters, is such a blatant imitation of Jaws that one has to admire the depth of the flattery it represents, though not the lack of talent involved."

 Donald Guarisco from AllMovie gave the film a negative review, criticizing the film's script, cheap gore, and overuse of clichés, and saying, "This energetic but clumsy horror effort is too contrived and poorly realized to be worthwhile for most viewers."
 Film critic Leonard Maltin awarded the film two out of four stars, calling it an "OK rip-off of Jaws".

 Despite the negative reviews, Grizzly was the top grossing independent film of 1976, earning nearly $38 million worldwide, and held the record until Halloween was released two years later in 1978.
 The film's executive producer, Edward L. Montoro, president of Film Ventures International distributed the film in the U.S. and Canada and sold the worldwide distribution rights to Columbia Pictures for $1.5 million.
 Montoro later tried to keep the profits to himself instead of paying the film's director William Girdler and producers/writers David Sheldon and Harvey Flaxman.
 The three sued Montoro and he was eventually ordered by the Los Angeles County Superior Court to pay Girdler, Sheldon and Flaxman their share of the profits from the distribution of the film.

 The original music score by Robert O. Ragland has since been largely well received.
 Ragland commissioned the National Philharmonic Orchestra for the film's theme.
 The original soundtrack was finally released on CD and MP3 format in September 2018.

 On the film review website Rotten Tomatoes the film holds a 44% rating based on nine reviews, with an average rating of 4.6 out of 10.